LatticeQCD/AnalysisToolbox/docs/_sources/tutorial.md.txt

 ```

 Above we show how such an extrapolation is achieved with
-the LatticeToolbox, along with error estimation, plotting the results, and
+the AnalysisToolbox, along with error estimation, plotting the results, and
 carrying out a statistical comparison with the known literature value.
 We assume you already have results for $\langle |P|\rangle$ at various $N_\tau$, which we
 read in from tables of the form `Nt6.txt`.